lpzraf/analytics_rating_app_js/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/lpzraf/analytics_rating_app.
+Bug reports and pull requests are welcome on GitHub at https://github.com/lpzraf/analytics_rating_app_js.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-* Jenn Hansen (the best!)

 Check me out at ***www.rafaelopez.com***